Thomas N'Kono: Style of play

-A commanding presence in goal, N'Kono also stood out for his composure, confidence and leadership throughout his career.
-In addition to his goalkeeping abilities, he was also known for his moustache and for wearing long trackpants instead of shorts; furthermore, he also had a penchant for performing flamboyant and acrobatic celebrations during matches.
+In addition to his goalkeeping abilities, N'Kono was also known for his moustache and for wearing long trackpants instead of shorts; furthermore, he also had a penchant for performing flamboyant and acrobatic celebrations during matches.
 Unlike compatriot Bell, he preferred to position himself in deeper areas, rather than rushing out to sweep up the ball.

 Legacy

 Buffon declared that he decided to play in the goalkeeping position after seeing N'Kono's performances at the 1990 World Cup.
 In addition, he named his first son Louis Thomas in the Cameroonian's honour.